arq5x/poretools/README.md

 ``poretools yield_plot``
 -------------------
-Make a collector's curve plot of the sequencing yields over a set of reads.
+Create a collector's curve reflecting the sequencing yield over time for a set of reads.
 There are two types of plots.
 The first is the yield of reads over time:

     poretools yield_plot --plot-type reads fast5/